-We expect students to complete their academic work with integrity.
-Any student who is found to have engaged in academic dishonesty will face both academic and disciplinary consequences.
-Academic dishonesty includes, but is not limited to: cheating, plagiarizing, copying another student's work, providing another student work or answers, viewing another's work during a quiz or test, passing off another's work as your own, use of an electronic device, or otherwise engaging in behavior that purposefully undermines the intent of the learning activity
+At Seattle Prep, we expect students to complete their work with integrity.
+Any student who has engaged in academic dishonesty in their work may face both academic and disciplinary consequences.
+Academic dishonesty includes engaging in behavior that undermines the intent of the learning activity or the ability for a teacher to assess the student accurately.
+Academic dishonesty encompasses, but is not limited to: cheating, plagiarizing, copying another student's work, providing another student work or answers, viewing another's work during a quiz or test, passing off another's work as your own, or using a prohibited aid or electronic device.